seaCatKim/catherine-kim-website/content/authors/admin/_index.md

 I'm currently a Lecturer at Queensland University of Technology in Brisbane, Australia.
 I am the unit coordiator for the Geospatial Information Science course.
 My current research is with the Modelling & Decision Science and Rubble Stabilisation sub-programs of the [Reef Restoration and Adaptation Program](https://gbrrestoration.org/) with Professors Michael Bode and Scott Bryan, respectively.

-My PhD research focused on the coral reef ecology of Timor-Leste 🇹🇱 and am interested in ecology and marine conservation in the wider Indo-Pacific.
+My PhD research focused on the coral reef ecology of Timor-Leste 🇹🇱 and am interested in marine systems and conservation in the wider Indo-Pacific.